 Defaulted loans that fail to become current, or "cure," may result in a claim under our mortgage insurance policies.
-The rate at which defaults cure, or do not go to claim, depends in large part on a borrower's financial resources and circumstances (including whether the borrower is eligible for a loan modification), local housing prices (i.e., whether borrowers are able to cure defaults by selling the property in full satisfaction of all amounts due under the mortgage), interest rates, unemployment, inflationary pressures and other factors impacting economic conditions.
+The rate at which defaults cure, or do not go to claim, depends in large part on a borrower's financial resources and circumstances, local housing prices (i.e., whether borrowers are able to cure defaults by selling the property in full satisfaction of all amounts due under the mortgage), interest rates, unemployment, inflationary pressures and other factors impacting economic conditions, as well as loss mitigation efforts designed to support borrowers in default (including loan modifications and forbearance programs, subject to availability and eligibility).